swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 Declaring the visibility of a dependency with an access-level modifier on import statements enables enforcing which declarations can reference the imported module.
 A dependency can be marked as being visible only to the source file, module, package, or to all clients.
-This brings the familiar behavior of the access-level on declarations to dependencies and imported declarations.
+This brings the familiar behavior of the access level of declarations to dependencies and imported declarations.
 This feature can hide implementation details from clients and helps to manage dependency creep.

 ## Motivation